appacademy/job-search-guide/weeks/01/D2/day_two_overview.md

 **The learning goals are designed so that they can be used as Flash Card questions.
 Practice with flashcards for at least 30 minutes each day.**

+* **UPDATE EXISTING CARD** Explain the different ways that graphs can be represented.
+What are the pros and cons of various ways of representing graphs.
+* **UPDATE EXISTING CARD** What does it mean to be RESTful?
+* What's a closure?
+How are they used?
+* Give a high level overview of how CSS grids work.

 ### Keep your algorithm and whiteboarding skills sharp.
 * Do 1 Leetcode or Hackerrank Problem
 * Do 1 whiteboarding problem